...

 Ongoing management of adult ODD involves staying committed to regular therapy sessions, which may include cognitive-behavioural therapy (CBT) or dialectical behavioural therapy (DBT).
 These therapeutic approaches focus on addressing negative thought patterns, improving coping mechanisms, and enhancing interpersonal skills.
 By actively participating in therapy, adults with ODD can gain valuable insights and develop effective strategies for managing their symptoms.

 Recovering from adult ODD is a journey unique to each individual.
 It involves self-care, stress management, and proper support systems.
 Engaging in activities that promote overall well-being, such as exercise, mindfulness, and healthy relationships, can contribute to the recovery process.
-It is important for individuals to prioritize self-care, recognize triggers, and implement healthy coping mechanisms to prevent relapse and maintain progress.
+Individuals need to prioritize self-care, recognize triggers, and implement healthy coping mechanisms to prevent relapse and maintain progress.

 “Recovery from adult ODD is possible through consistent effort and support.”